 Class of licence Description a) Certificate of Qualification and Registration A Certificate of Qualification and Registration is for College members who completed their teacher education program and other registration requirements.
-Some CQR holders may have terms, conditions and limitations on their certificate.
-A Transitional Certificate of Qualification and Registration is for College members who are enrolled in a College-accredited multi-session program or an equivalent in another Canadian province or territory and have completed only the first session.
-Transitional Certificate of Qualification and Registration Currently, the College has accredited programs leading to this certificate for: b) people of native ancestry preparing to teach in the Primary and Junior divisions teacher candidates preparing to teach technological education, a Native language or in the French-language school system The transitional certificate is converted to a Certificate of Qualification and Registration when the teacher education program has been completed.
+Some CQR holders may have terms, conditions and limitations on their certificate. b) A Transitional Certificate of Qualification and Registration is for College members who are enrolled in a College-accredited musession program or an equivalent in another Canadian province territory and have completed only the first session.
+Currently, the College has accredited programs leading to this certificate for: